memo/github-identicon/README.md

 ```

 ## Notes
 GitHub's identicons are taken from the ID of the account, not the username of it.
-Technically you
+Technically you can use anything other than a number, but it has no real value.